 What is feeding therapy?
-Does your child need it, and if so, how do you get it for them?
-Get answers from a feeding therapist to help your child!
+Does your child or toddler need therapy, and if so, how do you get a feeding evaluation for them?
+Get answers from a feeding specialist!

 What is Feeding Therapy?